Dakota808/CS460/HW_8_V2/Readme.md

     }
 }

-All the rest of the obectives including the ajax I am still trying to fix.
+Note: The ajax part of this lab is still being tested to see how to apply them to this lab..

+After that almost all of the rest of the program is done in Html format.